WhyDRS/Database/DWAC-instructions/Brokers_that_dont_DRS.md

 Scan it back in, or take a photo of it.

-{if inside US}
+**{if inside US}**
 How to Transfer:
 Open an account with Fidelity.
 When it asks you how you want to fund your account, select transfer from another brokerage.
-Fidelity will pull your shares from ${name of broker}.
+Fidelity will pull your shares from **${name of broker}**.
 This will take roughly 3 days.

 ## For Database: Bespoke broker info - after transfer instructions: